System Security Assurance: A Systematic Literature Review: Security Assurance: Challenges and Gaps

-\item \textit{Security Assurance in Component-based Development}: The modern software systems are composed of several components such as servers and clients, protocols, and services.
-Security weakness or vulnerability in any of these components may comprise the entire system.
-Therefore, a process or methodology is required to assure the security of software components used in a wide range of applications \cite{kim2004framework, kim2005security}. \item \textit{Security Assurance in Operational Phase}: The existing offline security assurance evaluation approaches to measure and evaluate the cyber security are not effective and widely accepted approaches as it does not provide continuous security assurance assessments for complex operational software systems.
-Therefore, process, method, or tool is needed for the operational security assurance assessment \cite{haddad2011operational,ouedraogo2012appraisal}. \item \textit{Security Assurance in Service Selection}: To adopt the frequent change in the business needs by enterprises, service-oriented architectures are playing a key role.
-It decomposes the process into services hosted on the platform, which can adapt to changing load and performance requirements, and allow users to dynamically discover and use sub services.
-However, security is not considered in the selection of services and sub-services.
-Therefore, Service-Oriented Assurance (SOAS) is required to assure the security assurances of services as well as assess the security of sub-services \cite{karjoth2005service}. \item \textit{Security Assurance Aggregation}: Security assurance measurement of a complex software system is essential but not always possible.
-Decomposition of these systems into the measurable part can be a process to measure security assurance.
-However, considering the relationship between these entities, a reverse process is needed to combine the security values of the decomposed entities to obtain the security of the entire system \cite{pham2007security}.
+Security assurance measurement of a complex software system is essential but not always possible.
+The modern software systems are composed of several components such as servers and clients, protocols, and services.
+Security weakness or vulnerability in any of these components may compromise the entire system.
+Therefore, a process or methodology is required to assure the security of software components used in a wide range of applications \cite{kim2004framework, kim2005security}.
+However, considering the relationship between these entities, a reverse process is also needed to combine the security values of the decomposed entities to obtain the security of the entire system \cite{pham2007security}.